OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-install/install.md

 This appendix describes how to install TSTool.
-TSTool was originally developed for [CDSS (Colorado's Decision Support Systems)](http://cdss.state.co.us) but can be used on any computer.
+TSTool was originally developed for [CDSS (Colorado's Decision Support Systems)](http://cdss.state.co.us) to process water resources data for modeling and analysis.
+However, TSTool can be used outside of CDSS and also can be used to analyze data other than water resources.

 * [Overview](#overview)
 * [File Locations](#file-locations)